Sk-Gaitho/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17 - Displays lines that do not contain the pattern bin 18 - display all lines starting with a letter
-19 - Replace all characters A and c to Z and e respectively
+19 - Replace all characters A and c to Z and e respectively 20 - Removes all letters c and C from input